 From 1948 he was Lecturer in Sanskrit and Indian Music at the S.O.A.S.
 (Univ. of London), 1949 Reader of Sanskrit, ibid., until his death.
 In 1955-56 again in Nepal and India.
-Had problems with his health, especially after a car accident in 1958, and had to cancel the last trip in 1962.
+He had problems with his health, especially after a car accident in 1958, and had to cancel the last trip in 1962.

 Bake was the first Western scholar, who really knew well Indian music.
 He brought the study of music into Indology and Indian music into Musicology.
 At the same time an outstanding Sanskrit scholar and anthropologist.
 He was himself an excellent musician, and already in Santiniketan learnt to play and sing Indian music as well.
 He was the first to record Sāmavedic chant in South India in 1932.